 What size slow cooker should I use?

-I have and love this 6-quart slow cooker.
+I have and love this 6-quart slow cooker for fall apart tender meat.
 It holds a full 7-pound roast when you cut it into quarters, although I usually use a 3-3 ½ pound roast.

 Can I freeze leftovers?